Hong Kong gears up for annual protest as leader marks first year in office

 “I congratulate you,” he said.

-An organizer of the Sunday protest, Sammy Ip, said the rally would not target Lam but focus on a broad push against Beijing’s perceived encroachment into the city.
+An organiser of the Sunday protest, Sammy Ip, said the rally would not target Lam but focus on a broad push against Beijing’s perceived encroachment into the city.

 Lam was chosen by a largely pro-Beijing committee of some 1,200 people in the city of 7.3 million.

-Unlike her hawkish predecessor, Leung Chun-ying, whose unpopularity helped to galvanize the opposition, Lam won some early support by presenting a softer image.
+Unlike her hawkish predecessor, Leung Chun-ying, whose unpopularity helped to galvanise the opposition, Lam won some early support by presenting a softer image.

 But her approval ratings have dipped since then.
 A University of Hong Kong survey of 1,000 people put her approval rating at 54.3 points, down from 61.1 points a year ago.